wikimedia/operations-puppet/modules/wmflib/README.md

 Takes three arguments:

-- The servercode, or which browser-version combination to support.
-At the moment only 'apache-2.2', 'apache-2.4' and 'nginx' are supported.
+- The server to configure for: 'apache' or 'nginx'
 - The compatibility mode,indicating the degree of compatibility we want to retain with older browsers (basically, IE6, IE7 and Android prior to 3.0)